 Using the single magma chamber model as a reference case, we quantified the influence of Young modulus variation in each geological unit.
-Taking into account the mechanical properties of rocks (Table 2) as reference values, we compared the stress state of the computational domain on changing Young modulus by (\pm) one order of magnitude.

-This sensitivity analysis, although incomplete, may lead to raised awareness on the selection of input data when running an FEM.
-The sensitivity analysis was carried out on a reduced simulation domain (the x-axis was set to 35 km) in order to diminish the influence of binding effects along the domain borders.
-We applied the Euclidean norm (L_2) method to illustrate the results.

-230 the influence of binding effects along the domain borders.
-We applied the Euclidean norm (L_2) method to illustrate the results.
-The L_2 norm applied on a vector space x (having components i = 1, ..., n) is strongly related to the Euclidean distance from its origin, and is equal to:

-In our case, the vector space x is composed of all nodes of the computational domain (Table 1).
-We defined xref the vector containing the results for the maximum and minimum principal stress when using the selected values of material properties (Table 1) and $x{(-)}$, $x{(+)}$ the vectors at varying the Young modulus of one order of magnitude in each unit.
-In Figure 2 are reported the global relative variations in L_2 of σ_1 and σ_3 caused by the variation of Young modulus in each unit, for each model configuration (i.e. non-homogeneous lithology, single magma chamber, dual magma chamber and dual magma chamber with conduits models) as follows:
+Taking into account the mechanical properties of rocks (Table 2) as reference values, we compared the stress state of the computational domain on changing the Young modulus by $(\pm)$ 1 order of magnitude.
+This sensitivity analysis, although incomplete, may lead to increased awareness of the selection of input data when running an FEM.
+The sensitivity analysis was carried out on a reduced simulation domain (the x axis was set to 35 km) in order to diminish the influence of binding effects along the domain borders.
+We applied the Euclidean norm $(L_2)$ method to illustrate the results.
+The $L_2$ norm applied on a vector space x (having components $i=1,\ldots n$ ) is strongly related to the Euclidean distance from its origin and is equal to mum principal stress when using the selected values of material properties (Table 1), and $x{(-)}$ and $x{(+)}$ are the vectors upon varying the Young modulus by 1 order of magnitude in each unit.
+In Fig. 2 the global relative variations in $L_2$ of $\sigma_1$ and $\sigma_3$ caused by the variation of the Young modulus in each unit are reported for each model configuration (i.e. non-homogeneous lithology, single magma chamber, dual magma chamber, and dual magma chamber model with conduits) as follows: